jeevanjacob55/PYTHON-PROJECTS---intermediate/readme.md

 5. [Amazon Price Tracker](./Amazon-Price-Tracker/) -> Monitors an Amazon product’s price using web scraping and sends an email alert when it drops below a set threshold.

+6. [Cookie Cliker Game](./cookie-clicker/) ->Automates the Cookie Clicker game using Selenium by clicking the cookie and purchasing upgrades every few seconds.